iAbhishek91/learn-terraform/docs/08-tf-remote-backend.md

 # Remote backend

-Remote backend are remote plae where you can save your state files.
+Remote backend are remote place where you can save your state files.

+> NOTE: all backend in terraform are classified under two categories: as enhanced and standard.
+There are only two enhanced backend: local and remote, which can store state file as well as run terraform command.

 This is useful when we are working with **multiple team members**.